AOSSIE-Org/MindTheWord/README.md

 How to Contribute
 -------------
 If you would like to contribute to the development of this extension, please [contact the developers](http://www.aossie.org/#contact).
-In order to get started with the contribution, please refer to:
+In order to get started with the contribution, please refer to [Contribute.md](https://gitlab.com/aossie/MindTheWord/blob/master/CONTRIBUTE.md)
-[Contribute.md](https://gitlab.com/aossie/MindTheWord/blob/master/CONTRIBUTE.md)

 * [Google Summer of Code](GoogleSummerOfCode.md) grants are available every year.
 If you would like to apply, it is never too early to [contact us](http://www.aossie.org/#contact).